nenomaz/Tris-Game/README.md

 But for now the method will return a casual box to be filled.

-### ACTUAL STATE
+### ROADMAP

+* Complete the setting token functionality for user and computer
-* The computer engine algorithm implementation is almost complete!
+* The computer engine algorithm implementation isn't complete!
-* Documentation must be completed
-* A complete test must be done
 * Code must be converted in OOP (Object Oriented Paradigm)

-### NEW TARGETS TO REACH

-- Add the possibility to choose the token for the user and for the computer
-- Add the button to restart/reset the game
+* After OOP style reached
-- To allow multiple tris grids on the page, thus multiple tris round-games, just convert the code to OOP, so for each game/round there will be a properly object instance.
+* To allow multiple tris grids on the page, thus multiple tris round-games, just convert the code to OOP, so for each game/round there will be a properly object instance.
-- Each user can play with a name and an e-mail to race with any others, his score will be stored in a ScoreTable!
-- It would be cool if it's possible to play with another user from another pc or with the same pc playing in turn!
+* It would be cool if it's possible to play with another user from another pc or with the same pc playing in turn!